matthewepler/matthewepler.github.io/_posts/2016-01-03-welcome-to-Jekyll-2.md

 title:  "Welcome to Jekyll 2!"
 date:   2016-01-03 20:54:40 -0500
 categories: jekyll update
-summary: a second post for your enjoyment.
+summary: "A second post for your enjoyment."
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.